-The OSLTF may only reimburse the lesser of the cost of repair, replacement value, or the difference between the value of the property before and after the damage.
-12 As calculated and paid by the RP/Claimants, the NPFC approves \$1,250.00, which was the replacement value of the vessel, but less than the repair costs.
-As such, the OSLTF may compensate the RP/Claimants for the amount paid for the damage in accordance with the OPA claims regulations.
+The OSLTF may only reimburse the lesser of the cost of repair, replacement value, or the difference between the value of the property before and after the damage.8 As calculated and paid by the RP/Claimants, the NPFC approves \$225.00 of costs paid for the vessel repairs, which was also the difference in value before and after the injury, but still less than the replacement value of the vessel.
+As such, the OSLTF may compensate the RP/Claimants for the amount paid in accordance with the OPA claims regulations.